 If you find that your water bills are incredibly high, take a look at one of your biggest water-wasters: your toilet.
 By installing a new water-efficient toilet can help you keep your bills down.
 The average toilet uses three to five gallons of water with each flush.
 Comparatively, a low-flush toilet uses about two gallons for every flush.
 You’ll notice this change if you have an extensive family.

 - Built-up Mineral Deposits

 In areas with hard water, minerals can often build in the inlet holes and siphon tube.
 This type of buildup prevents the water from flowing efficiently, making the toilet ineffective.
 There are situations where you can manually chip away at these deposits.
 But more often than not, the easiest thing to do is simply install a new toilet.
 That’s when you need to call Nick’s Plumbing Service.
 We’ll help install your new appliance.

 New Toilet Installation

 Every household needs at least one solid operating toilet.
 The basic rule of thumb in the plumbing world is that a toilet can last up to 50 years.
 But installing a new toilet will be more than necessary after 25 years thanks to regular wear and tear, damage and less than stellar water pressure.
-At Nick’s Plumbing and Air Conditioning Services, we’ve installed many toilets in our over 40 years.
+At Nick’s Plumbing Service, we’ve installed many toilets in our over 40 years.
 Just because a toilet can last over half a century doesn’t mean that it should.
 Take good care of your appliance, and when you’re ready to install a new one for whatever reason, contact us, we’ll be there to help.